Logan Allen (baseball, born 1997)

-Logan Shane Allen (born May 23, 1997) is an American professional baseball pitcher in the Colorado Rockies organization.
-He previously played for the San Diego Padres, Cleveland Indians/Guardians and the Baltimore Orioles.
+Logan Shane Allen (born May 23, 1997) is an American professional baseball pitcher for the NC Dinos of the KBO League.
+He has previously played in Major League Baseball (MLB) for the San Diego Padres, Cleveland Indians/Guardians, Baltimore Orioles, and Arizona Diamondbacks.
+Allen was drafted by the Boston Red Sox out of IMG Academy in the 8th round of the 2015 MLB Draft.

 Early life

-Allen was born in Palm Beach, Florida, and raised in Fletcher, North Carolina.
+Allen was born in West Palm Beach, Florida, and raised in Fletcher, North Carolina.
 He is the second of three sons.
-He studied at the IMG Academy in Bradenton, Florida, to develop his talent for baseball.
+He studied at T. C. Roberson High School in Asheville, North Carolina and then IMG Academy in Bradenton, Florida.